django-commons/controls/README.md

    ```
 3. Create a pull-request to `main` branch.
 This will trigger terraform to plan the changes in the organization to be
    executed.
 Review the changes and make sure they align with the request.
-4. Merge the pull-request.
+4. Merge the pull request.
 This will trigger terraform to apply the changes in the organization.

 ## New Repository Admin or Committer Playbook

-1. Confirm with all existing admins that they are okay with the change
+1. Confirm with all existing admins that they approve changes to the repository admins or committers.
 2. If there's disagreement, close the issue and ask for the admins to come to a consensus
 3. For the requested repository's team(s), in
    the [`terraform/production/repositories.tfvars`](https://github.com/django-commons/controls/blob/main/terraform/production/repositories.tfvars)